TERROR, just a part of our life now…

 5. Patients who feel empowered by being involved in how they heal do better as they heal.

 My friend J gave me a gift that day that I didn’t know I needed.
 I am posting it because often, in our fear we stay closed to things that may be the very thing we need.
-For me, it was these ideas, and these things.
+For me, it was these wellness ideas.
 I have passed them along to others.
 If you have something that helped you, don’t hesitate but pass it forward.
-We need all the help we can get!
+We need each other.